csc301-2023-fall/project-48-yorkregioneducationalservices-T/deliverables/D3/iteration-03-review.md

 #### Q3(a).
 Planned changes

-List any **process-related** (i.e. team organization and/or how you work) changes you are planning to make (if there are any)

- * Ordered from most to least important, with supporting argument explaining a change.
  * Communication: We plan to integrate our communication between the frontend and the backend, as having it completely sperate made code integration much more difficult.
 For example, api calls were being ogranized with out any frontend having any knowledge of their form.
 This led to a very sloppy integration of the two, and a last of last minute hustle to resolve bugs.
- * Organization: We plan to create a more robust shortterm planning routine with list of at least 5 goals to be completed in the upcoming 3 days.
+ * Goal Organization: We plan to create a more robust shortterm planning routine with list of at least 5 goals to be completed in the upcoming 3 days.
+There were often stretches of a couple days where the team felt as though we didnt really have much to work on, when in reality we just hadn't set enough goals for ourselves.
+ * Code Organization: We plan to rework the organization of the backend/database as currently it is a bit confusing and difficult to integrate with.
 #### Q3(b).
 Integration & Next steps
 Briefly explain how you integrated the previously developed individuals components as one product (i.e. How did you be combine the code from 3 sub-repos previously created) and if/how the assignment was helpful or not helpful.

- * Keep this very short (1-3 lines).
+ We integrated the individual components through three seperate pull requests into the main repo.
+We felt as though the assignment led to a bit of fragmentation within the organization of code, as everything was built almost completely disjoint of eachother.

 ## Product - Review